middleman/middlemanapp.com/source/localizable/basics/helper-methods.html.markdown

 ```

 You can use `auto_stylesheet_link_tag` and `auto_javascript_include_tag` to
-generate stylesheet and JS includes based on the current path, so if your page
+generate stylesheet and JavaScript includes based on the current path.
+So if
-is "contact.html", you'll get "contact.css" and "contact.js".
+your page is `contact.html`, you'll get `contact.css` and `contact.js`.

 ## Form Helpers